-Deep learning has revitalized research into artificial neural networks, a machine learning method invented in the 1950s and 1960s, in the past decade.
-Substantial methodological advancements associated with the optimization and regularization of large neural networks, the availability of large data sets together with the computational power to train large networks, and last but not least the advent of powerful, easy to use software libraries, deep neural networks (DNNs) have achieved breakthrough performance in computer vision, natural language processing and other domains (LeCun et al., 2015).
-A feature that sets deep learning apart from conventional machine learning is the ability automatically extract discriminative features from raw data (Nielsen, 2015).
-Reducing the need for manual feature engineering, this feature decreases the costs of applying a learning algorithm in industry and broadens the scope of deep learning applications.
+Deep learning has revitalized research into artificial neural networks.
+Substantial methodological advancements associated with the optimization and regularization of large neural networks, the availability of large data sets together with the computational power to train large networks, and development of powerful, easy-to-use software libraries, deep neural networks (DNNs) have achieved breakthrough performance in computer vision, natural language processing, and other domains (LeCun et al. 2015).
+A feature that sets deep learning apart from conventional machine learning is the ability automatically extract discriminative features from raw data (Nielsen 2015).
+Reducing the need for manual feature engineering, this ability decreases the costs of applying a learning algorithm in industry, simplifies tasks associated with model maintenance, and, more generally, broadens the scope of deep learning applications.

-Two specific neural network structures have been particularly successful: convolutional neural networks and recurrent neural networks (RNNs).
-While CNNs are the model of choice for computer vision tasks, RNNs are helpful whenever sequential data need to be analyzed including natural language, written text, audio, and generally, any type of time series.
-The paper is concerned with recurrent neural networks and their potential for financial time series forecasting.
+Convolutional neural networks and recurrent neural networks (RNNs) have been particularly successful.
+The former represent the model of choice for computer vision tasks.
+RNNs are designed for processing sequential data including natural language, audio, and generally, any type of time series.
+The paper focuses on RNNs and examines their potential for financial time series forecasting.